 - IMC 0609, "Significance Determination Process," Appendix M, "Significance Determination Process Using Qualitative Criteria."
 Having received stakeholder feedback on its initially proposed changes to Appendix M, the NRC staff is preparing a revised approach, and will re-engage with stakeholders in the coming months to review the changes and next steps.
-Based on the changes contemplated, at the present time, the staff does not expect that Commission approval will be required. - 39.
+Based on the changes contemplated, at the present time, the staff does not expect that Commission approval will be required. - Changes to the engineering inspections that will improve effectiveness and efficiency of the inspections.
+The changes will be implemented in CY 2020. - 39.
 Please describe the progress toward utilizing an industry consensus document as a means of accomplishing predictability and consistency in operability determinations.